Free or cheap Easter kids' activities at home

 We're now into spring, and for families that often means a trip to the local open farm for a peek at some cute little lambs and other farm favourites.

 Animal Farm Adventure Park in Burnham-on-Sea gives a virtual tour on its Facebook page or YouTube channel, introducing us to its resident animals – including pigs, llamas, George the raccoon and triplet lambs (all together now... "awwww").
 Here's one of its videos...

-For more exotic animals, Chester Zoo opened up its virtual gates on Friday 27 March and Friday 3 April, and took us for a tour around the zoo, introducing its red pandas, Asian elephants, tigers and more.
-Check out all the past virtual zoo day videos.
-Here are the baby meerkats...
+For more exotic animals, Chester Zoo has opened up its virtual gates with various tours around the zoo, introducing its red pandas, Asian elephants, tigers and more.
+Check out all the past virtual zoo days at the Chester Zoo YouTube channel:

 Free Peter Rabbit and Friends audiobook